 William M. Tang.
 M.D.

 Dr. Tang is a Retina Specialist and Surgeon, his office located in Natick, Massachusetts.
 Dr. Tang received his medical degree from Johns Hopkins School of Medicine in 1993.
 He is board-certified by the American Board of Ophthalmology.
-He received his ophthalmology residency training at the Medical College of Wisconsin, and then completed his retina fellowship at Ophthalmic Consultants of Boston/Tufts Medical Center.
-He subsequently became a full-time retina surgeon at the Boston University Medical Center.
-He was an Instructor at Harvard Medical School and a surgeon at the Massachusetts Eye and Ear Infirmary.
+He received his ophthalmology residency training at the Medical College of Wisconsin, and then completed his retina fellowship in Boston in 1998.
+He was an Instructor at Harvard Medical School.
+He is currently a retina surgeon at the Massachusetts Eye and Ear Infirmary.